Latest News

 Where is the Adjustment of Status Interview Held?

 The adjustment of status interview is conducted at the USCIS office closest to your home address on your immigration paperwork.
-In Boston, these interviews are held at the JFK Federal Building in Government Center.
-The hearing officer will conduct the interview in a special interview room that looks like an office.
+In Boston, these interviews are held at the JFK Federal Building located in Government Center.
+The hearing officer will conduct the interview in a special room that looks like an office.

 How Long Does it Take to Schedule the Interview?